Interpretable Bilingual Multimodal Large Language Model for Diverse Biomedical Tasks: Region-Centric Dataset Construction

 The report-grounded dataset is sourced from two databases, MIMIC-CXR dataset~\citep{johnson2019mimic}, and our in-house clinical data containing 25K X-ray, MRI and CT scans from 15K patients.
 The in-house data covers multiple regions, including the brain, abdomen, chest, spine, and pelvis.
 In this section, we will illustrate the automatic data processing procedure to curate grounded reports following three steps: Image-Report Pair Construction, Report Refinement and Structure Detection.

 \textbf{Image-Report Pair Construction.} For the MIMIC-CXR dataset, we follow previous works~\citep{wu2023towards} to utilize both frontal and lateral images, and include findings and impressions in the report.
-However, the MRI and CT scans in our in-house dataset are originally 3D volumes.
-From these volumes, we extract central slices from each scan to formulate the 2D inputs, which typically provide the most representative views of the anatomical structures.
+For our in-house dataset, we extract central slices from each 3D scan to formulate the 2D inputs, which typically provide the most representative views of the anatomical structures.
 In total, we construct 95K image-report pairs from the collected clinical data, which can also be employed to stimulate the bilingual abilities of MLLM by enhancing it to generate structured reports in Chinese.

 \textbf{Report Refinement.} Our objective is to decompose raw report data into fine-grained descriptions for each organ mentioned in medical scans.
 We observe that the open-source InternLM model~\citep{cai2024internlm2} demonstrates impressive textual comprehension ability for Chinese medical reports.
 To better leverage the LLM's information extraction ability, we first implement a rule-based strategy to summarize a coarse overview of all the organs referred in the report.
 Subsequently, we employed InternLM to segment each report into detailed descriptions given the organ list as the prompt.